 “While you read this, I am imperishable, somehow more alive than I have ever been.”

-If a plot is to be found, it occurs between Boughton and Ames, both friendly pastors.
-However Boughton’s son, young Jack Boughton, earlier abandoned the town and had a child out of wedlock who died in poverty.
-When he finally returns to Gilead, Ames is skeptical of young Boughton’s intentions and friendship with Ames’s young wife (Lila, his second wife) and daughter.
+If a plot is to be found, it occurs between Reverend Boughton and Ames, both friendly pastors.
+However Boughton’s son, young John “Jack” Boughton, returns after once abandoning the town and having a child out of wedlock who died in poverty.
+When Boughton finally returns to Gilead, Ames is skeptical of his intentions and friendship with Ames’s young wife (Lila, his second wife) and daughter.
 The novel ends in Ames’s forgiveness of and apology to Boughton.
 Ames writes: “I’ll pray and then I’ll sleep”.
 The conclusion completes the picture of a pious preacher living in the slow pace of Midwestern life, unglamorized and susceptible to the same struggles of the nation and its citizens.

 The novel was published in 2004 and won the Pulitzer Prize for Fiction in 2005.
-Her prior books were: Housekeeping in 1981 and The Death of Adam in 1998.
+Her prior books were: Housekeeping in 1980 and The Death of Adam: Essays on Modern Thought in 1998 (her theological and cultural reflections).
 Currently, her other books that are part of the Gilead trilogy include: Home and Lila.
 Some have suggested the Pulitzer was awarded more for Robinson’s earlier work, Housekeeping.